swiftlang/swift-testing/Sources/Testing/Testing.docc/ParameterizedTesting.md

 ## Parameterize over the cases of an enumeration

-In the example above, we hard-coded the list of `Food` cases to test.
+The previous example includes a hard-coded list of `Food` cases to test.
 If `Food` is an enumeration conforming to `CaseIterable`, we can instead write:

 ```swift